clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 3. When the 3D Method call is finished, the browser iframe will be redirected to ``threeDSMethodNotificationURL``.
-   If the callback is not recieved in 10 seconds, proceed with step 4.
+   If the callback is not received in 10 seconds, proceed with step 4.

    The method will be ``POST`` and will contain a form with the value ``threeDSMethodData``, that can be used to identify the request.